caocchinh/photospark/README.md

 ## ⚠️ Important Notes

-- This application does not support mobile devices
+- This application does not support mobile devices for capturing (yet).
 - Enter full screen mode for the best experience
 - Designed to work with Canon SELPHY CP1500 printer only
 - Requires Windows OS for printing functionality